acanimal/acanimal.github.io/_drafts/_using-webpack-with-an-expressjs-application.md

 ## What is webpack ?

 Webpack is a module bundler.
 It is not a build system or a tasks runner.
 It understands about modules, dependencies and generate assets.
 That means in many cases can substitute the need of grunt or gulp in your projects.

+## The scene

+We are working on a web site using node+express for the backend.
+We have the need